-Note: in the case of charter enactment or revision, conducted pursuant to \S 7-191, the vote must be approved by a majority of the electors of the municipality voting at a regular election or if held at a time not in conjunction with a regular election approved by a majority which equals at least 15% of the eligible electors (i.e. The "Yes" vote must = 15% of the eligible voters and "yes" votes must outnumber "No" votes by at least one vote.
+For a charter enactment or revision conducted pursuant to (§ 7-191(f)), the vote must be approved by a majority of the electors of the municipality voting at a regular election or if held at a time not in conjunction with a regular election approved by a majority which equals at least 15% of the eligible electors (i.e. The "Yes" vote must equal 15% of the eligible voters and "Yes" votes must outnumber "No" votes by at least one vote.)